TyrfingMjolnir/grimwire/README.md

 }
 ```

-You can add new users by creating files which follow this format, or edit a user's details by editing the file.
+You can add new users by creating files which follow this format, or edit a user's details by changing their file.
 Likewise, you can remove a user by deleting their userfile.
 Any changes you make, however, won't make their way into the relay process until you reload (`grimwire reload`) or restart it.

 If you want to change a user's password, you can set it as plaintext in the JSON.
 When the userfile is loaded, Grimwire will encrypt the password and rewrite the file.